 The Washington native defied the odds by hitting the Major League stage in just two and a half seasons, throwing a scoreless inning of relief on August 14th, 1999, at the age of 22.
-He appeared 12 times that season and struggled at times, finishing the year with a 1-1 record, 8.36 ERA, and 1.86 WHIP.
-He earned the call with a 3-0 record and 1.23 ERA in 46 relief appearances for Akron and Buffalo earlier that season.
+He appeared 12 times that season and struggled at times, finishing the year with a 1-1 record, an 8.36 ERA, and a 1.86 WHIP.
+He earned the call with a 3-0 record and a 1.23 ERA in 46 relief appearances for Akron and Buffalo earlier that season.

 His 2000 season was almost entirely lost to injury, but he would eventually return to the Majors in 2001, pitching in 26 games, earning a 2-0 record with his first MLB save, and posting a tidy 1.98 ERA.
 He again spent time in the minors in 2002 and was not as crisp with Cleveland, but he would spend each of the following three seasons with the parent club, twice finishing with a WHIP under one, saving as many as eight games in 2003, and earning seven wins in 2004.